 In the Colecovision version of Lady Bug, the Bugs double in traveling speed starting in stage 9.
 This makes the task of avoiding Bugs exponentially more difficult.
 They also begin to appear on a rotational basis, with Bugs 1 through 4 inhabiting stage 9, 2 through 5 in stage 10, and so on.

 Each stage contains a set number of Skull objects randomly placed in the maze.
-Skulls are deadly and cannot be eaten by Lady Bug, or you will suffer instant death.
+Skulls cannot be eaten by Lady Bug, and will cause instant death.
 Likewise, the enemy Bugs cannot eat skulls either, or they will perish and return to the center chamber.
 The upside to this is that any Bug that enters an empty center chamber will regenerate a new Bonus Vegetable when it is released.
 By doing so it is possible to collect many vegetables in one stage.

 Stage 1 starts with two skulls, and progressively more are added until stage 10, where there are five skulls indefinitely moving forward.